RobertPrentner/robertprentner.github.io/_pages/about.md

 <!-- Dr. Dr. Robert Prentner -->

-Our molecular nature and consciousness.
+Our molecular nature, consciousness, and AI.
 Former quantum physicists and philosopher.

 Robert receveid a doctorate in physical chemistry in 2013 and a doctorate in philosophy in 2017 from [ETH Zürich](https://www.ethz.ch/).
 His [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 4.